1ai7h/logo-chat/README.md

 This is a Next.js (App Router) project that implements a chat UI for generating and iteratively editing logos using Gemini 2.5 Flash Image.
 All outputs are enforced to exactly 1024×1024 PNG via model hints and sharp post-processing.

+Currently it leverages nano banana, you can create an .env file and add your own gemini key..

 ## Getting Started

 Environment variables: